vpavlenko/study-music/research/README.md

 Music can be roughly split into notes (what keys does a pianist press?) and sound (how producers combine effects to create timbres?).
 I focus on the notes.

+The questions I ask:
-I wonder, in which order do notes go together in different music:
+- In which order do notes go together in different music?
 - Are there statistical patterns that musicians regularly apply?
-- Do composers differ in the tools they use?
+- Do musicians and composers differ in the tools they use?
 - Do listeners actually know and hear that?
-- Do combinations of notes, chords, motives and form structures represent genres and styles?
+- Do sequences of notes, chords, motives and form structures represent genres and styles?
 How?

 I care about [all musical cultures](https://github.com/vpavlenko/study-music): not only the classics and not only Western.
+For me, music theory is 95% theoretical linguistics and 5% mathematics.

 # How to start?